HaydenBL/midi2smw/README.md

 It also keeps in mind the start/end time of other tracks by padding out empty space on either side of the track with rests so all channels will be properly synced up when played together.

-The project has no third-party dependencies and is executed as a simple binary.
+The project has no third-party dependencies and is run as a plain executable.

 ### Features